 Use the <template> tag

-Fur custom elements, a <template> tag is required to prevent their immediate instantiation.
+For custom elements, a <template> tag is required to prevent their immediate instantiation.

-When a template has multiple root elements grouping them into a <template> tag is a simpler way compared to the -start and -end suffixes in AngularJS 1.x
+When a template has multiple root elements, grouping them into a <template> tag is a simpler way compared to the -start and -end suffixes in AngularJS 1.x

 When template directives are nested, their order is defined by nesting multiple <template> tags with a single template directive on each one.
 This is also simpler compared to the directive priority in AngularJS 1.x